opentransact/opentransact/opentransact.md

 - A POST to the URL is used for creating a transaction transferring value.
 - A GET to the URL from a normal web browser with specific parameters becomes a payment request that the user can authorize.
 - A GET to the URL in a machine readable form such as json returns meta data about the asset and optionally a list of transactions that the current user is allowed to see.
-- Each transaction has a unique URL formed by appending a unique transaction identifier to the transaction URL, such as https://paymentsarewe.example.com/prwpoints/aaf4c61ddcc5e8a2dabede0f3b482cd9aea9434d.
+- Each transaction has a unique URL.
+This SHOULD be formed by appending a unique transaction identifier to the transaction URL, such as https://paymentsarewe.example.com/prwpoints/aaf4c61ddcc5e8a2dabede0f3b482cd9aea9434d.

 ### Example of Asset Services